A SHUTTER MEDIC ® COMPANY

-For bi-folded it may be necessary to include one more step.
-Even thought the center panels are secured by the shutter magnets, sometimes the outboard panels have a tendency to sway out.
-A single magnet installed adjacent to outboard stile of every other panel will prevent this problem.
+For bi-folded shutter panel, it may be necessary to iinstall additional shutter magnets.
+Even thought the center panels are secured by the shutter magnets, sometimes the outboard panels have a tendency to bow out.
+A single shutter magnet installed adjacent to outboard stile of every other shutter panel will prevent them from bowing.

-If you look at the strike plate, you will notice two dimples each adjacent to the screw hole.
-These dimples will allow you to accurately install the strike plate.
+Looking at the strike plate you will notice two dimples each adjacent to the screw hole.
+These dimples will allow you to accurately install the plate.

-Place the strike plate on the magnet with the dimples facing away from the shutter magnet and towards the shutter stile.
-Now close the shutter panel and push it into the strike plate.
+Close the shutter panel and push it into the strike plate.
 Open the shutter.
-You should now see two dimple marks on the shutter stile.
-Simply place the strike plate on the stile until the dimples on the plate line up with those on the stile.
-Attach the plate to the stile.
+You should now see two dimples on the shutter stile.
+Place the strike plate on the stile until the dimples on the plate line up with those on the stile adn secure the plate to the stile.